 We are His people and the sheep of His pasture.

 a.
-Know that the LORD, He is God: The praise that comes to God from His people and all lands should be thoughtful.
-There are reasons to worship Yahweh, the covenant God of Israel, and the reasons begin with the recognition that He is God.
+Know that the Lord, He is God: The praise that comes to God from His people and all lands should be mindful.
+We have many reasons to worship Yahweh, the covenant God of Israel, and the reasons begin with the recognition that He is God.

 i.
 “To know is to have firm ground underfoot, the prerequisite of praise (cf. 40:2f.), and this knowledge is ours by gift; indeed by command.”
 (Kidner)

 ii.
-Know that the LORD, He is God: “Be convinced of it, ye heathens, whose fantasies have forged false gods; and ye Jews, acknowledge the true God to be Three in one, and One in three.”
+Know that the Lord, He is God: “Be convinced of it, ye heathens, whose fantasies have forged false gods.”
 (Trapp)

 b.
 It is He who has made us: The next reason to worship God is in appropriate recognition of His work as creator.
 The idea that we could make ourselves is absurd, and we should worship the One who has made us.